maanyab/DSTA24_group3/Reports/Milestone_1.md

 ## Task 4: Running the MNIST CNN Code in Python

-- I had visual studio code already installed on my laptop therefore, I didn't have to install Python.
+- I used visual studio code to run Python both of which were already installed on my laptop therefore, I didn't have to install Python again.
 I had already pulled the base code from git as mentioned before.
 However, I did have to install the libraries used in the code including Numpy and Keras using the 'pip install' command.
 - In the first instance the script wouldn't run as the packages weren't installed properly.
 There was a requirement to install TensorFlow as it is a dependency for Keras.
 I tried to install all the dependencies for this code base using the requirements.txt file, however, I received an error stating there was no such file or directory.
 The reason being that the file was not pulled from the remote directory.
 After pulling the file, I installed all the dependencies from the requirements file.
 Thereafter, after I ran "pip freeze" to check the dependencies and their versions which I saved in the requirements file in the root directory.
 - I activated my virtual environment using the command below and named it virenv.
 It ran the  3.11.7 version of Python.
 The entire virtual environment does not need to be tracked thus I put it in git ignore file.